-You could have called it a play-off punch-out, and Coventry put the lights out on Town’s dim hopes of a late surge.
+You could have called it a play-off punch out and if Joey Barton thought his side were out of the promotion picture before the Ricoh Arena clash then Coventry truly put the lights out on Town's dim hopes of a late surge.

-Before kick-off Town found themselves six points off sixth-placed Doncaster Rovers with 10 games to go, while their hosts were five adrift.
+Before kick-off with 10 games to go Fleetwood Town found themselves six points off sixth-placed Doncaster Rovers, while their hosts were five adrift.

-A win here could have closed that gap to four, but with the Sky Blues taking the points and building a four-point cushion of their own over Town, it would now take a minor miracle for Fleetwood to take sixth.
+A win here could have closed that gap to four but with the Sky Blues taking the points and building a four point cushion of their own it would now take a minor miracle for Town to take sixth.

-A lack of clinical finishing and another defensive mistake were the reasons Coventry enhanced their own credentials of breaking into the top six.
+A lack of clinical finishing and another defensive mistake the reason Coventry enhanced their own credentials of breaking into the top six.

-He acted by making three changes for this clash but the big talking point from the teamsheet was the shift in skipper.
+He acted by making three changes for the clash at the Ricoh Arena but the big talking point from the team sheet was the shift in skipper.

-But Barton opted to shake things up, with Eastham retaining his spot in the side but striker Ched Evans being named captain for the first time this season.
+But Barton opted to shake things up with Eastham retaining his spot in the squad but striker Ched Evans taking the armband for the first time this season.

 Eastham did not have his best game in the 2-0 defeat at Walsall but the change of captaincy came as a shock.